nickserv/danamccurdy.com/_posts/2019-02-13-instant-karma.md

 title: instant karma
 image: 'https://i.imgur.com/KKjrtjR.jpg'
 ---
-_We always have a choice in how we communicate: to do it mindfully, or suffer the consequences._
+_We always have a choice when we communicate: to do it mindfully, or to suffer the consequences._

 In this age
 of technological wonders,